Avnet/RASynBoard-Out-of-Box-Demo/docs/OobDevelopmentNotes.md

 Sending custom telemetry is a lot easier than you might think!

 If you just want to know how to add your own telemetry skip down to the **So you want to create a custom telemetry message?** section.
-Otherwise, continue on to learn how it all works in the OOB application.
+Otherwise, continue to learn how it all works in the OOB application.

 ## What is a telemetry message?

 Telemetry messages are valid JSON documents that represents whatever data the developer wants to send to the cloud.
 This could be a simple ```{"key": value}``` pair, or a complex JSON document that includes JSON objects, JSON lists or any valid JSON.
-Typically you don't need to pre-define the JSON on the cloud side, you can just send it up.
+Typically, you don't need to pre-define the JSON on the cloud side, you can just send it up.
 However, if you're going to do anything with your data once it's in the cloud, you must configure the cloud, or implement an application to know about your data.

+- AWS provides the [AWS IoT MQTT client](https://docs.aws.amazon.com/iot/latest/developerguide/view-mqtt-messages.html) to help you see the data ingested by the cloud.
+See the [AWS IoT Core](./awsIoTCore.md) documentation to learn how to connect your device to AWS IoT Core and view incomming MQTT data.

+- IoTConnect provides a **Live Data** tab that will display incomming MQTT messages, however if you want to create a dynamic dashboard with the data, you'll need to create a device template that describes the data.
+See the [IoTConnect](./IoTConnect.md) documentation to learn how to connect your device to IoTConnect and create a device template.

 ### Validate your JSON

 There will come a time when your application generates some JSON and things are not working correctly on the cloud side.
-When this happens you should make sure the application is sending valid JSON.
+When this happens, you should make sure the application is sending valid JSON.
 My favorite tool to validate JSON is called [JSONLint](https://jsonlint.com/?code=).
 This web page allows you to paste in your JSON text, hit the **Validate JSON** button and see the results.
-If there is an error there will be text showing where the error was found.
+If there is an error, there will be text showing where the error was found.

 ![](./assets/images/telemetry01.jpg "")